 Why should you visit the Strasbourg Christmas Market?

-Strasbourg is the one of the biggest Christmas markets in France and dates back to 1570.
-It is also one of the best Christmas markets in France since there are over 300 stalls spread across the city in 10 different locations, selling traditional food, drinks and an abundance of cheese!
+It is also one of the best Christmas markets in France since there are over 300 wooden chalets spread across the city in 10 different locations, selling traditional food, drinks, chocolates and an abundance of cheese!
 There is also an ice rink, live music performances and cultural events arranged throughout the festive period.

 What dates is the Strasbourg Christmas Market this year?

-You can find all dates and opening times for the Strasbourg Christmas Market here
+You can find all dates and opening times for the Strasbourg Christmas Market here.

 If you’re visiting Strasbourg with a motorhome, this page is very helpful!